asemx/ibkrbox/README.md

-### 3. construct a combo SPX Box Spread borrowing for 50K, duration 4 months (use "--execute" option to send the order)
+### 3. construct a combo SPX Box Spread borrowing for 50K, duration 4 months (use "--execute" option to send the order to IBKR)
+This will not execute the order, so you can safely run this.
 ```code
 ibkrbox -a 50000 -m 4 --short
 ```